vitor-de-castro/vitor-de-castro/README.md

 - New private projects for clients.
 - Web performance optimization and accessibility.
-- Coding and learning how to solve problems, everyday.
+- Coding and solving problems, everyday.

 ## 📫 Contact